zuluchaka/tradingplan/README.md

 ## Trading Setup

-Anatomy:
+Anatomy of VALID Pin Bar:
 - The wick should be at least 2-3 times the length of the body
 - The body should be completely within previous bars range
 - The body should be present towards either the upper or lower extreme of the Pin Bar
 - The wick should stand out when compared to previous bars (with room to the left)
 - Pin Bar will affect immediately following 4-5 bars

-- Market Trend
+Identify Market Trend:

-- Trend Lines: Gauge trend direction, when a trend have exhausted itself and is about to turn the other way.
-Pin Bar may form during retracement.
-BEST Pin Bar to trade because they have lot of SPACE around them.
+To Gauge strength and direction of a trend, when a trend have exhausted itself and is about to turn the other way.
+We rely on a combination of:

+- Trend Lines
+- Moving Averages
 - Support/Resistance Zone
+- Large Round Numbers

+IF Price > 200EMA THEN UPTREND.
+IF Price < 200EMA THEN DOWNTREND

+The BEST Pin Bar to trade  form during retracement at those areas of interest after a sustained move.

+- Ideally a Pin Bar should close in the direction of the prevailing trend:
+ * IF UPTREND then BULLISH Pin Bar closes higher than than the open.
+ * IF DOWNTREND then BEARISH Pin Bar closes lower than the open.

 CONTINUATION PATTERN: If the wick of the Pin Bar is more than 4 times larger than the average trading range of the previous bars.
+Always trade with the trend.

 ## Indicators Used for Confluence ONLY
 MA - used to gauge the direction and strength of the trend - They are dynamic SR Levels. price religiously bounces off certain EMAs during retraces.